 Non-profit weaving cooperative El Centro de Textiles Tradicionales del Cusco (CTTC) employs hundreds of highly skilled artisans in the historically and culturally diverse city of Cusco, Peru.
-CTTC was established in 1996 by Andean weavers and their supporters to ensure the survival of Andean textile traditions and to provide support to weaving communities in areas like social networking, market development, and specialized skill-building.
+CTTC was established in 1996 by Andean weavers and their supporters to ensure the survival of Andean textile traditions and to provide support to weaving communities in areas through social networking, market development, and specialized skill-building.
 Working with ten unique communities throughout the region, CTTC not only provides employment opportunities to Cusco citizens, but also ensures that in an ever-modernizing era, Peru’s distinctively beautiful, age-old artistic techniques are not lost forever.

 Weavers live in the high communities of the Andes of Cusco region, and in addition to being masters of their craft, many also work as farmers and animal herders.
 Since its inception, El Centro de Textiles Tradicionales del Cusco has received numerous accolades, including the highly regarded UNESCO Award, as well as many others.
-Nilda Callanaupa, has been recognized nationally and around the globe for her astonishing dedication to her region and her keen interest in preserving traditional art-making techniques.
+Nilda Callañaupa has been recognized nationally and around the globe for her astonishing dedication to her region and her keen interest in preserving traditional art-making techniques.